 This cute floral design takes smaller “bites” between stitches to make the lines appear a little more solid.
 Kate & Rose show you how.

-There are two methods to achieve a Running Stitch – you can do a “stab stitch” or you can load a few stitches onto your needle.
+There are two methods to embroider this stitch – you can do a “stab stitch” or you can load a few stitches onto your needle.
 Each method has its proponents – I use both, depending on my choice of line, fabric and thread.
 You’ll see both methods in this video – straight lines, I like to load several stitches on my needle at a time, going around curves, one at at time using the “stab stitch”.

-This is random stitching across the 4″ sampler area.
-I’m pretty happy with it and like the background fill that is made with the variegated threads.
-Next, I think I might try some variations on the running stitch.
+This is random stitching across a 4″ sampler area using Sulky 12 wt thread doubled.
+I like the background fill that is made with the variegated threads.

 Check out all of the embroidery projects on Create Whimsy!